 From the Project AUSTROMIR-91 to the Project RUSSIAN LONGTERM FLIGHT (RLF)

-A long-term flight of a Russian cosmonaut was scheduled for the MIR space station from the end of 1993 till the beginning of 1995 within the framework of the national Russian space programme.
+A long-term flight of a Russian cosmonaut was scheduled for the MIR space station from the end of 1993 to the beginning of 1995 within the framework of the national Russian space programme.
 The extraction of basic knowledge regarding long-term effects of weightlessness during a sojourn in space would be possible through the first-time sojourn of a human in space for a minimum of 14 months without break.

 On the basis of long-lasting successful collaboration in the area of space medicine between the Austrian scientific institutes and the Institute for Biomedical Problems (IMBP) in Moscow, within the framework of AUSTROMIR-91 and its following phases AUSTROMIR-E and MED-F, the Austrian scientists for medical experiments were invited to participate in this unique long-term flight.